Employer of Record in Cyprus

 The recruitment of the right candidate by the company requires a strategic approach.
 The job postings made by hiring companies in Cyprus must be legally compliant.
 The employment contract should be in the local language.
 It must spell out all the employment terms.
 The offer letter and contract in Cyprus should state the salary and monetary compensation in EUR.

 The Cyprus Compliance Laws vary based on the nationality of the employee.
 The foreign employees are recruited in compliance with the Alien and Migration Law.
-The Law on Free Movement and Residence of Nationals of the Member States of the European Union is applied for hiring employees from the European Union.
-The citizens of Cyprus are hired under compliance of the Department of Labor and the Civil Registry and Migration Department.
+The Law on Free Movement and Residence of Nationals of the Member States of the European Union is applied to hiring employees from the European Union.
+The citizens of Cyprus are hired in compliance with the Department of Labor and the Civil Registry and Migration Department.
 According to Article 28 (2) of the Constitution of Cyprus, equal treatment should be provided for both foreign workers and locals.

 Skuad helps with the recruitment and onboarding process and all the necessary formalities.
 To know more about hiring in Cyprus, talk to Skuad experts now.